Polyfolds: A First and Second Look: Scale Calculus

-\begin{remark} \rm \\ \begin{enumerate} \item There is a natural product $\E\times\F$ of sc-Banach spaces given by the scale structure $(E\times F)_k:=E_k\times F_k$.
-The analogous product for sc-topologies preserves density as well as precompactness. \item The topologies induced by an sc-structure on a Banach space equip it, as well as any of its open subsets, with an sc-topology, which generally is neither dense nor precompact. \item Any scale $E_j$ of an sc-Banach space $(E_k)_{k\in\N_0}$ inherits an sc-structure $(E_{j,k}:= E_{j+k})_{k\in\N_0}$.
+\begin{remark} \rm \\ \begin{enumerate} \item There exists a natural product $\E\times\F$ of sc-Banach spaces given by the scale structure \mbox{$(E\times F)_k:=E_k\times F_k$.} The analogous product for sc-topologies preserves density as well as precompactness. \item An sc-Banach space induces an sc-topology on the space itself and on any of its open subsets, which is both dense and precompact. \item Any scale $E_j$ of an sc-Banach space $(E_k)_{k\in\N_0}$ inherits an sc-structure $(E_{j,k}:= E_{j+k})_{k\in\N_0}$.
 This is not the sc-topology induced on the subset $E_j\subset E_0$, but a new (dense, precompact) sc-topology on a dense subset, obtained by a shift which ensures precompactness. \end{enumerate} \end{remark}

 \begin{example} \rm Any finite dimensional Banach space $E$ carries the {\bf trivial sc-structure} $(E_k=E)_{k\in\N_0}$.
 Due to the density requirement for $E_{k+1}\subset E_k$, there are no nontrivial sc-structures on finite dimensional spaces.
-Moreover, the compactness requirement (ii) implies that any sc-Banach space with $E_{k+1}=E_k$ must be locally compact, hence finite dimensional.
+Moreover, the compactness requirement (ii) implies that any sc-Banach space with $E_{k+1}=E_k$ must be locally compact and therefore finite dimensional.
 For $n\in\N$ we will denote by $\R^n$ and $\C^n$ the real and complex {\bf Euclidean space} with standard norm and trivial sc-structure. \end{example}

-The moduli spaces of holomorphic curves, to which we wish to apply polyfold theory, usually work with domains that are either compact or have strip-like or cylindrical ends, conformal to $[0,1]\times\R^+$ or $S^1\times\R^+$.
+The moduli spaces of holomorphic curves, to which we wish to apply polyfold theory, usually work with domains that are either compact or have strip-like or cylindrical ends, which are conformally equivalent to $[0,1]\times\R^+$ or $S^1\times\R^+$ as appropriate.
 The following are the prototypical examples for sc-Banach spaces (and sc-Hilbert spaces in case $p=2$) of maps on such domains.

 \begin{example} \rm Let $\Sigma$ be a compact Riemannian manifold, $\ell,n\in\N_0$, and $1\leq p <\infty$.
 Then the {\bf Sobolev space} $W^{\ell,p}(\Sigma,\R^n)$ can be equipped with an sc-structure

 Here the Sobolev spaces are defined as